If we think of the most iconic church in Russia, then this one is the first that comes to mind.

 9. The tallest chapel is actually quite small

-Because of the fact that the church consists of 9 separate chapels, this also means that all of these chapels are relatively small, including the main one.
+Because the church consists of 9 separate chapels, this also means that all of these chapels are relatively small, including the main one.

 One of the most remarkable facts about St Basil’s Cathedral is that even though the main chapel reaches a height of 47.5 meters (156 feet), it only has a floor area of 64 square meters (690 square feet).